 - Have a water plan and undertake a water audit, taking into consideration the worst case scenario.
-Calculate stock water requirements and water available using the online farm water calculator www.agriculture.vic.gov.au/ watercalculator - Assess reliability of all your water sources.
+Calculate stock water requirements and water available using the online farm water calculator agriculture.vic.gov.au/farmmanagement/prepare/tools-and-calculators/ farm-water-calculator - Assess reliability of all your water sources.
 A dam that fails five or more years out of 10 is not reliable. - Have a large, fenced catchment dam on your property and reticulate from this to troughs. - Spend money and set up your reticulation system properly from the start but do it in stages. - Prepare early and ensure you have all permits in place well before summer. - Plant trees strategically to reduce evaporation from dams.